-- Select a folder or drive in the favorite folder area, and select [Delete] from the [Edit] menu. - Select a folder or drive in the favorite folder area, and press the "Delete" key (or hold down the "Command" key and press the "Delete" key in Mac OS).
+- Select a folder or drive in the favorite folder area, and select [Delete] (or [Move to Trash] in Mac OS) from the [Edit] menu. - Select a folder or drive in the favorite folder area, and press the "Delete" key (or hold down the "Command" key and press the "Delete" key in Mac OS).